cchudzicki-ocw-testing/18-218-spring-2021/content/pages/syllabus.md

 ## Textbook and Readings

-Most of the course will be based on a book by Ryan O'Donnell, which is available to purchase but also has a [free online version (PDF)](https://www.cs.cmu.edu/~odonnell/papers/Analysis-of-Boolean-Functions-by-Ryan-ODonnell.pdf)
+Most of the course will be based on a book by Ryan O'Donnell, which is available to purchase but also has a [free online version (PDF - 3.5 MB)](https://www.cs.cmu.edu/~odonnell/papers/Analysis-of-Boolean-Functions-by-Ryan-ODonnell.pdf)

            O'Donnell, Ryan. *Analysis of Boolean Functions*.
 Cambridge University Press, New York, NY, 2014.
 ISBN: ‎9781107038325.